asku1990/mqtt_example/README.md

 log_type all
 ```

 These commands set up the broker to listen on port 1883, allow anonymous connections, and log detailed information about its operation, aiding in development and troubleshooting.
+Please take a note that for beter security it is recommended use ip adress next to listener.

 ### Applying Configuration Changes